thunder/paragraphs_features/README.md

 ##### Display Drag and drop button

 Paragraphs adds a drag & drop button to the action menu, that initiates an advanced drag & drop ui.
-You can select, if you want this.
+You can select if you want this.
 This feature is only available, if the core/sortable library is loaded.

 MAINTAINERS